andry81/philosophy/git/git_branching_rules.md

    Does not matter which one changes contained in a changelog file.
    Is matter if a changelog file exists, then it must has changes for a directory it contained in if the directory files are changed in the commit.

-5. [OPTIONAL] (See details described in the `changelog_file_vs_scm_commit_log.md`) The server must contain the user list with user names and emails with the push privileges as described before.
+5.2.
+The server must contain the user list with user names and emails with the push privileges as described before.
      All commits with a changelog file must contain an authors list per each changelog line with changes description.
      There would be a pre-commit hook which will block to commit if one, a set or all of these are not met in the order of appearance:
    * a commit does not have an authors list in changes of at least in one changelog file.
    * a not merge commit does not have the author which is authored the commit in the list of authors in changes of a changelog file.
    * a merge commit does not have the author which is authored a parent (or a parent of the parent and so on recursively until a not merge commit) commit in the list of authors in changes of a changelog file of the merge commit.

    **Example**: